Getting Started

 • Social media (if applicable)

 Electronic “Save the Date” notifications should be sent to invitees approximately two months in advance of an event.
-Invitations by email are preferred, and they should be sent no later than 2 weeks in advance of an event.
+Invitations by email are preferred, and they should be sent no later than two weeks in advance of an event.

-In all electronic invitations, use high contrast colors (dark text on a light background) and enable alt text for any embedded images.
+In all electronic invitations, use high-contrast colors (dark text on a light background) and enable alt text for any embedded images.
 Include text with event details if an event advertisement is only a graphic image.

 Designate a contact person and method of contact to handle incoming questions, coordinate special requests and accommodations, and track RSVPs as they are returned.
-This person may also want to send a reminder to RSVP (sent ONLY to those that have not sent in an RSVP) approximately 5 days in advance of the event.
+This person may also want to send a reminder to RSVP (sent ONLY to those that have not sent in an RSVP) approximately five days in advance of the event.

 Inclusion